shakes76/PatternFlow/recognition/45339747/README.md

 * Example 2: Two patients chosen at random from the test set.
 Patient 1 with images of the left knee, Patient 2 with images of the right knee.
 <img src="data/ex2.png">

+# Justification of Data Split
+The data consisted of approximately 18 000 images with 101 different patients.
+To avoid data leakage (a common issue in classification tasks in medical imaging), the data was split into three groups: training, validation and testing.
+Training consisted of 70 patients, validation consisted of 20 patients and testing consisted of 21 patients.
+Their respective labels were loaded into the respective sets based on the keywords RIGHT or LEFT in the image file for each patient.
+This was a very successful split of the data as the model did not over-or-underfit the data and finished with 93.23% accuracy after training, and 93.32% accuracy when testing.
+This means the model is performing successfully.